-III.
+IV.
 Required Specification

-The following specifications are to ensure that the machine will perform the tasks necessary to satisfy MRC loading capabilities.
+The following specifications are to ensure that the machine will perform the tasks necessary to satisfy MRC Fabrication Shop capabilities.
+Table 1 provides a summary of basic machine characteristics and specifications that most closely describes the requirements for this equipment.
 Deviation from the following specifications must be explained and justified in bid response.
-Table 1 provides a summary of basic machine characteristics and required specifications.